cloudfoundry-incubator/kubernetes-guidelines/README.md

 # Kubernetes-idiomatic Cloud Foundry components guidelines

+See the description for each guideline in [DETAILED document](DETAILED.md)

 ## Code

 * Every component must have an endpoint with health information or crash if it is unhealthy.